Meet The Team

 Tanisha has been practicing Pilates since 2016.
 She became interested in Pilates after struggling for many years with lower back pain.
 Nothing seemed to work until she found Pilates.
 Within months the pain had faded and she had a new lease on life!
 After doing Pilates as a student for a couple of years, she decided to make the switch to instructing and hasn’t looked back.

 Tanisha went to college for psychology, following after her mother, a well known and successful therapist.
 After several years, she found that being a therapist didn’t interest her that much and changed career paths.
-Finding Pilates, since it allows she to also help people like therapy was a great moment for her in life.
+Finding that Pilates, like therapy, allows her to help people, was a great moment for her in life.

-Tanisha was trained through BASI Pilates alongside Forest.
-She loved the comprehensive nature of BASI Pilates training and applies the whole body approach to Pilates.
-She recommends everyone learn about their body and how it works early in life.
+Tanisha took BASI Pilates training with Forest.
+She loved the comprehensive nature of BASI training and applies their whole body approach to Pilates.
+She recommends everyone learn, early in life, about their body and how it works.

-She started work with Concord Pilates in 2021 and has enjoyed working with the team and in Concord!
-She strives to make every session with clients a fun but productive one.
+She started work with Concord Pilates in 2021 and has enjoyed working with the team.
+She strives to make every session with clients fun but productive.

 What motivates me:

 Staying healthy is key in life.
-Having seen people struggle with maintaining basic fitness, resulting in physical and mental heath issues, I am a big believer in that physical health = a good life!
+After having seen people struggle with maintaining basic fitness, resulting in physical and mental heath issues, I am a big believer that physical health = a good life!

 My top fitness tips: